In This Article Expand or collapse the "in this article" section Certified B Corporations and Benefit Corporations

 • Honeyman, Ryan.
 The B Corp Handbook: How You Can Use Business as a Force for Good.
 San Francisco: Berrett-Koehler, 2014.

-The first edition of this popular handbook.
-Aimed primarily at practitioners looking to attain the B Corporation certification.
+The first edition of a popular handbook aimed primarily at practitioners looking to attain the B Corporation certification.

 • Honeyman, Ryan, and Tiffany Jana.
 The B Corp Handbook: How You Can Use Business as a Force for Good.
 2d ed.
 Oakland, CA: Berrett-Koehler, 2019.

-The second edition of this popular handbook.
-Updated with new interviews and case studies.
-Includes additional focus on how B Corporations engaged with B Lab’s “Inclusive Economy Challenge” regarding EDI practices.
+The second edition of a popular handbook updated with new interviews and case studies and an additional focus on how B Corporations engaged with B Lab’s “Inclusive Economy Challenge” regarding EDI practices.

 • Marquis, Christopher.
 Better Business: How the B Corp Movement Is Remaking Capitalism.
 New Haven, CT: Yale University Press, 2020a.